Sabeeha23/19AI307_JAVA/Module-01/DAY-3/README.md

 To write a java Program to print square of the value.

 ## ALGORITHM :

-1. Start the program.
+1.Start the program.

-2. Import the Scanner class to read input from the user.
+2.Import the Scanner class to read input from the user.

-3. Define a class named Demo.
+3.Define a class named Demo.

-4.Inside the class, define a method check(int num) that:
+5.Inside the class, define a method check(int num)

-5.Calculates the square of the number.
+6.Calculates the square of the number.

-6.Prints the squared result.
+7.Prints the squared result.

-7.In the main() method:
+8.In the main() method:

-8.Create a Scanner object to take input.
+9.Create a Scanner object to take input.

-9.Read an integer input and store it in the variable num.
+10.Read an integer input and store it in the variable num.

-10.Create an object s of the Demo class.
+11.Create an object s of the Demo class.

-11.Call the check(num) method using the object s.
+12.Call the check(num) method using the object s.

-12.End the program.
+13.End the program.